qmk/qmk_firmware/docs/feature_repeat_key.md

 # Repeat Key

 The Repeat Key performs the action of the last pressed key.
-For instance, tapping the Repeat Key after tapping the <kbd>Z</kbd> key types another "`z`."
-The Repeat Key is useful for hotkeys, for instance repeating Ctrl+Shift+Right to select by word.
-It can also be useful for typing doubled letters, like the `z` in "`dazzle`": a double tap on <kbd>Z</kbd> can instead be a roll from
+Tapping the Repeat Key after tapping the <kbd>Z</kbd> key types another "`z`."
+The Repeat Key is useful for hotkeys, like repeating Ctrl + Shift + Right Arrow to select by word.
+It can also be useful for typing doubled letters, like the `z` in "`dazzle`": a double tap on <kbd>Z</kbd> can instead be a roll from <kbd>Z</kbd>
-<kbd>Z</kbd> to <kbd>Repeat</kbd>, which is potentially faster and more
+to <kbd>Repeat</kbd>, which is potentially faster and more comfortable.
-comfortable.

 Repeat Key remembers mods that were active with the last key press.
 These mods are combined with any additional mods while pressing the Repeat Key.
 If the last